 The Embry-Riddle Dual Enrollment Program has been created as an affordable way for families to advance and support their high school student’s goals for the future.

-- Rate: The current cost per credit hour for Online courses is $250.
+- Rate: The current cost per credit hour is $250.

 - Fees: There are no fees associated with the Dual Enrollment program at this time.